 Test Transactions

 Before fully implementing Google Pay and Apple Pay, perform test transactions to ensure that the system works smoothly and that your staff is comfortable with the process.
-The key is having the right hardware and software in place and letting customers know these mobile payment options are available.
+The key is having the right POS hardware and software in place and letting customers know these mobile payment options are available.
 With some setup and training, stores can offer easy, convenient checkout with Google Pay and Apple Pay.

 Pros of Google Pay And Apple Pay For Store Owners